Medicine safety & optimisation

 Medicines safety

-The Medicines Safety programme aims to reduce avoidable harm from medicines, especially from opioids, and improve chronic pain care.
+The National Medicines Safety Improvement Programme (MedSIP) aims to address the most important causes of severe harm associated with medicines, that continue to challenge the health and care systems in England.
 Our team are working closely with ICSs and stakeholders to deliver meaningful change.

 Resources